kachick/adjustn/README.md

 License
 -------

-The MIT X License
+The MIT X11 License
 Copyright (c) 2012 Kenichi Kamiya

-See the file LICENSE for further details.
+See MIT-LICENSE for further details.